EMI License in Lithuania

 • A document confirming the payment of a stamp duty for license issue

-• A program of operations describing the type of services to be provided (as specified in Annex 6 to the Rules for the Issuing of Licenses to Electronic Money Institutions and Payment Institutions)
+• A specific program of operations, which shall include a description of the type of services to be offered, according to the model in Annex 6 to the Rules for the Issuing of Licenses to Electronic Money Institutions and Payment Institutions.
+A clear business plan, which shall detail the extent, scale, and type of electronic money services to be provided.

-• Documentary evidence of possessed minimum capital, such as a set of annual financial statements of the previous financial year, an extract from a public register specifying the registered capital, or a statement from a bank or licensed institution in Lithuania confirming your company’s deposited funds in a savings account
+• Documentary proof of possessed minimum capital, such as a copy of the annual financial statements of the previous financial year, an extract from a public register specifying the registered capital, or a statement from a bank or licensed institution in Lithuania, confirming your company’s deposited funds in a savings account;

-• A questionnaire on the operational risk of the EMI, including internal control mechanisms, information on outsourcing, and cybersecurity management (as specified in Annex 11 to the Rules for the Issuing of Licenses to Electronic Money Institutions and Payment Institutions)
+• Questionnaire referring to the EMI’s operational risk, including information on internal control mechanisms, outsourcing and management of cybersecurity as provided for in Annex 11 to the Rules for the Issuing of Licenses to Electronic Money Institutions and Payment Institutions

-We know it’s a lot to take in and you would prefer to focus on the development of your e-money products and services instead of having to grapple with these regulatory requirements.
-Our team of diversely skilled experts would be delighted to remove this burden from your shoulders and ensure that your application package is well-aligned with the legal requirements.
-That way, you’ll maximize your chances of success.
-Contact us at any time to start the process of securing your EMI license in Lithuania.
+We know that this is a lot to take in, and you’re better off concentrating your efforts on creating great e-money products and services rather than having to worry about how to deal with regulatory requirements.
+It would be our greatest joy to take that headache off your shoulders by ensuring the application package is highly aligned with the legal demands.
+That way, you will maximize your chances of success.
+Please feel free to contact us at any time to assist you in acquiring an EMI license in Lithuania.

-• Carefully prepare all the required information and documents
+• Accurately prepare all the needed information and documents

-• Pay the state levy to the national tax authority
+• To pay the state levy to the national tax authority

-• Submit the application package to the Bank of Lithuania
+• To file the application package to the Bank of Lithuania

 • The Supervision Service and other structural units of the Bank will verify and assess your documents

-• The authority will maintain regular communication and, if required, will set up meetings with representatives of the applying financial institution
+• The authority will maintain regular contact and, when necessary, create meetings with representatives of the applying financial institution.

-• The Supervision Service may submit comments, according to which your EMI will have to eliminate any highlighted shortcomings
+• The Supervision Service may send remarks based on which your EMI will have to get rid of any pointed deficiency.

-By now, you can probably discern that obtaining a Lithuanian EMI license can be a strategic move for your e-money business.
-Recall such reasons as European market access, a fintech-friendly environment, accelerated regulatory processes, and cost-effective operations.
-Such factors can positively impact your company’s expansion.
-Don’t miss your chance to tap into the opportunities of the rapidly evolving financial services market with the help of experienced lawyers, business development professionals, and financial accountants.
-We have over six years of experience in helping numerous businesses secure EMI licenses in Lithuania and would like to offer our legal know-how to you.
-Contact us now to schedule a personalized EMI license consultation during which we’ll discuss your immediate steps toward lasting success.
+By now, you can probably tell that receiving a license of Lithuanian EMI can be a Faroese step for your e-money business.
+Remember the grounds such as access to the European market, a fin-tech-friendly environment, accelerated regulatory processes, and a possibility to keep cost-effective operations.
+All that may favorably influence the development of your company.
+Do not miss your chance to benefit from the opportunities of the rapidly developing financial services market supported by experienced lawyers, business developers, and financial accountants.
+We have over six years of experience in helping numerous businesses secure EMI licenses in Lithuania and would like to offer our legal know-how to you, too.
+Contact us now for a personal EMI license consultation in which we will discuss your next immediate steps to lasting success.

 Also, lawyers from Regulated United Europe provide legal services for obtaining a Lithuania crypto license.